Tensor categories for vertex operator superalgebra extensions: Applications

 for $A$-modules $A_1$, $A_2$ and $B$-modules $B_1$, $B_2$. \end{lemma}

-\begin{rema} If the vertex operator algebras involved are not regular, then the conclusion of the lemma holds if it is known a priori that the left side equals a module that cleanly factors as a tensor product of two modules.
-This is the case, for instance, when $A$ is a lattice or Heisenberg \VOA{} and if we are working with a semisimple category of modules. \end{rema} Let $V=M_0, M_1, \dots, M_n$ denote the list of inequivalent simple $V$-modules, and let $L'$ be the dual lattice of $L$.
+\begin{rema} If the vertex operator algebras involved are not regular, then the conclusion of the lemma still holds when the left side is already known to be a module that cleanly factors as a tensor product of two modules.
+This is the case, for instance, when $A$ is a lattice or Heisenberg \VOA{} and if we are working with a semisimple category of modules. \end{rema} Let $V=M_0, M_1, \dots, M_n$ denote the inequivalent simple $V$-modules, and let $L'$ be the dual lattice of $L$.
 Then there is a lattice $N$, $L \subseteq N \subseteq L'$ such that

-as a $V_L\otimes C$-module, where $C=M_{0,0}$.
-It is clear that the finite group $N/L$ acts by automorphisms on $V$, and hence each $V_{\nu+L} \otimes M_{0,\nu}$ is a simple $V_L\otimes C$-module \cite{DM1, DLM} and moreover a simple current for $V_L\otimes C$ \cite{CarM}. \begin{rema} Note that the simple currents $V_{\nu+L} \otimes M_{0,\nu}$ are fixed-point free (since this holds for the simple modules for a lattice \VOA{}).
+as a $V_L\otimes C$-module, with $C=M_{0,0}$.
+The finite group $N/L$ acts by automorphisms on $V$; hence each $V_{\nu+L} \otimes M_{0,\nu}$ is a simple $V_L\otimes C$-module \cite{DM1, DLM} and also a simple current for $V_L\otimes C$ \cite{CarM}. \begin{rema} The simple currents $V_{\nu+L} \otimes M_{0,\nu}$ are fixed-point free since this holds for the simple modules for a lattice \VOA{}.
 Hence, Proposition \ref{prop:SimpleCurrentSmatrix} implies that two simple $V$-modules are isomorphic if and only if they are isomorphic as $V_L\otimes C$-modules. \end{rema} By \cite{CKLR}, all $M_{0,\nu}$ are simple currents for $C=M_{0,0}$ with fusion rules

 Moreover, they are pairwise inequivalent, which is a consequence of the maximality of $L$ or $V_L$.
-A similar $V_L\otimes C$-decomposition holds \cite[Theorem\ 3.8]{CKLR} for each of the simple $V$-modules $M_i$:
+A similar $V_L\otimes C$-decomposition holds \cite[Theorem\ 3.8]{CKLR} for each simple $V$-module $M_i$:

 with

 Simplicity of $M_i$ implies that if $M_{i,\lambda_1}, M_{i,\lambda_2}\neq 0$ then $\lambda_1-\lambda_2\in N/L$.
 Therefore, for each $M_i$, we fix a choice of $\lambda_i\in L'/L$ such that $\lambda_0=0$ and